Randomized Approach to Nonlinear Inversion Combining Simultaneous Random and Optimized Sources and Detectors

-We use 10 simultaneous random sources and detectors in each example.
-As discussed in section 3.2, we replace simultaneous random sources and detectors by simultaneous optimized sources and detectors after a chosen intermediate tolerance has been reached.
-We find that, in general, the noise level $\delta$ is a good choice as the intermediate tolerance ($||\Vr(\Vp)||_2^2=\delta$).
+We use 10 random simultaneous sources and detectors.
+We update the simultaneous sources and detectors as discussed in Section \ref{Sec:SAA_Opt} after a chosen intermediate tolerance has been reached.
+We find that, in general, the the noise level, $\delta$, is a good choice as the intermediate tolerance: $||\res(\Vp)||_2^2=\delta$.
 Since the PaLS representation regularizes the problem, we consider the problem converged when $||\res(\Vp)||_2^2 \leq \delta^2$.
 This is called the discrepancy principle (the factor $\frac{1}{2}$ in (\ref{eq:NonlinLS}) is dropped for convenience).
-We run each experiment for 50 trials.
-In each trial, the simultaneous random sources and detectors are chosen independently to get representative reconstruction results.
+We run the 2D experiment for 50 trials.
+In each trial, the random simultaneous sources and detectors are chosen independently to get representative reconstruction results.

-\textbf{Example 1.} The true absorption image for Example 1 is given in Figure~\ref{Fig:Recons All src det vs SAA vs Repl Exp1}a.
-We report the reconstruction results using simultaneous random sources and detectors and combined with simultaneous optimized sources and detectors in Tables~\ref{Table: Showing biased/unbiased}-\ref{Table: All the numbers for Exp1}.
-We also include the reconstruction results using all sources and all detectors for comparison (see Figure~\ref{Fig:Recons All src det vs SAA vs Repl Exp1}b).
-As can be seen in Figure~\ref{Fig:Recons All src det vs SAA vs Repl Exp1}c at the intermediate tolerance, SAA gives a good localization of the anomaly; however, there is no further improvement using SAA (see Figure~\ref{Fig:Recons rand}d-e and Figure~\ref{Fig: Poor SAA for all exp_newOpt}a).
+\textbf{Example 1.} The true absorption image for Example 1 is given in Figure~\ref{Fig:Recons All src det vs SAA vs Repl Exp1_newOpt}a.
+We also include the reconstruction results using all sources and detectors for comparison (see Figure~\ref{Fig:Recons All src det vs SAA vs Repl Exp1_newOpt}b).
+As can be seen in Figure~\ref{Fig:Recons All src det vs SAA vs Repl Exp1_newOpt}c at the intermediate tolerance, SAA gives a good localization of the anomaly; however, there is little further improvement using SAA (see Figure~\ref{Fig:Recons rand}d-e and Figure~\ref{Fig: Poor SAA for all exp_newOpt}a).
 Figure~\ref{Fig:Recons All src det vs SAA vs Repl Exp1_newOpt}d-f show that using optimized simultaneous sources and detectors leads to solutions of the same quality as obtained using all sources and detectors.
 We report the total number of PDE solves required for each approach in Table~\ref{Table: All the numbers for Exp1_newOpt} for a representative result from 50 trials.